NAMlab/deepCRE_reimplemented/readme.md

 #### Cross Prediction Output Files

-The cross prediction script creates a single csv output file containing the predictions for each gene contained in the specified genome (minus small genes depending on ignore_small_genes).
+The cross prediction script creates a single csv output file containing the predictions for each gene (minus small genes depending on ignore_small_genes).
 The rows of the output file are the different genes with their ID in column "genes".
 For each model in prediction_models a column is created containing the model output as a value between 0 and 1.
 The columns are named after the model file names.
 An additional column with the name "pred_probs" contains the average of all model outputs for the given gene.
 The model outputs can be converted to binary